ArshveerSinghArora/infoaidtech_movierecommendationsystem/README.md

 ## Movie Recommendation System
 Create a machine learning model that can recommend movies to users based on their preferences.
+In creating recommendation system, I have used collabrative filtering.

+Collabrative filtering - is a technique to recommend items to users based on their preferences and behavior.The basic assumption behind the algorithm is that users with similar interests have common preferences.

 ## Techonolgy Used -
 - Jupyter Notebook